Accreditation and College Data (College of Ed)

 Accreditation

 The Deborah Cannon Partridge Wolfe College of Education has earned national accreditation by demonstrating excellence in the areas of content and pedagogy, clinical experiences, selectivity, program impact, and capacity for continuous improvement.
-Teacher education programs at 快猫破解版 are accredited by the (CAEP) and will be reviewed in 2024.
+Teacher education programs at 快猫破解版 are accredited by the (CAEP) and will be reviewed in Fall 2024.

 The Department of Counselor Education, which houses both the Clinical Mental Health Counseling and the School Counseling programs, received accreditation from the (CACREP) as of Spring 2014.